 For expatriate American painter Romaine Brooks, Una Vincenzo, Lady Troubridge, was that person.
 In the midst of painting this portrait, Brooks wrote to her lover, the writer Natalie Barney: “Una is funny to paint.
 Her get-up is remarkable.
 She will live perhaps and cause future generations to smile.”

 I feel like Brooks is judging me here a bit, don’t you?
 The shadow over her eyes is usually interpreted as a reference to her semi-masked sexuality, but I feel it also cements her position as an observer: the critic rather than the criticized.
-Brooks plays it a cooler than Troubridge, with a top hat as her only nod to Victorian fashion.
-Top hats were thoroughly out of style in the 1930s unless you were the Earl of Grantham, a posh banker, or a Hollywood showman.
+Brooks plays it cooler than Troubridge, with a top hat as her only nod to Victorian fashion.
+Top hats were thoroughly out of style in the 1930s, unless you were the Earl of Grantham, a posh banker, or a Hollywood showman.
 Or a lady on horseback.
 In this sense, Brooks’ style is athletic as well as dandyish.
 And despite her waxy sheen and deep black overcoat, it’s also a bit risqué.
-Her lips are a coral slash across a sea of gray, and not even Marlene Dietrich unbuttoned her shirt that far when she wore men’s clothing.
+Her lips are a coral slash across a sea of gray, and not even Marlene Dietrich unbuttoned her shirt that far when she wore masculine clothing.

 Troubridge, a sculptor and literary translator, was the most fabulous of all the women to meet Brooks’ critical eye.
 And I’ll add that she sure does meet it.
 The monocle perched beside her nose suggests careful study, and (literally and figuratively) it magnifies her arched brows and appraising stare.
 No, my sausage dogs are not silly, she seems to say.
 In fact, they were rather magnificent, as dachshunds go.
 These two were a prize-winning pair given to her by her longtime partner, the novelist Radclyffe Hall.
 Troubridge loved Hall dearly, and the dogs’ presence in the portrait (especially since they are a pair) provides a link to their relationship.